What are the four major types of learning disabilities?

 • Difficulty linking numbers and symbols to amounts and directions

-• Struggles with money (i.e. handing a cashier a fistful of bills and change rather than counting it out)
+• Struggles with money (i.e., handing cashier a fistful of bills and change rather than counting it out)

 • Unable to tell time on an analog clock